| Introduction The HyVac 2-14 vacuum pumps are basic oil sealed rotary vane

 thousands and thousands of these pumps in service and can be depended on to work for

+excess of 30 years easy if maintained correctly.
 They vary in size from small to medium (volume wise) and can tolerate small

+leaks in a system.
 These pumps are extensively used in

 laboratories, neon manufacture, degassing,